NouraAlgohary/Soil-Quality-Fertility-Prediction/README.md

 ## Process followed
 - Searched for a dataset from another country
-- Copied instances for the least appearing class
+- Creating additional instances for the least appearing class
 - monitored by an experienced specialist

 ## Code